 If you have previously had confirmed or suspected COVID-19 infection, you may still take part in the study.
+However, your vaccination must be delayed by a minimum of 4 weeks from the date of any positive COVID-19 test.

-What will happen if I decide to take part?
+10. What will happen if I decide to take part?